matomo-org/matomo/plugins/ExampleLogTables/README.md

 implements two of the four because its rows are not bound to a visit.
 Adding any of those subscriptions to *this* plugin would teach the opposite of the lesson.

-**A shared row needs an authenticated request; a row about the sender does not.** Anyone can send any `uid`, so a row keyed on one is exactly as trustworthy as `log_visit.user_id` itself and no gate would improve it — the plan and the account name are accepted from any request.
-The paying flag is not: it lands on a row every member of that account is read through, on every site, so one forged request would change what other people see and what every site's archived metric says, for subjects who never sent a request. `processRequestParams()` therefore rejects it unless the request carries a valid `token_auth`, which is how core gates `cty`, `cip` and `cdt`.
+**A shared row needs an authenticated request; a row about the sender does not.** The plan and the account name are accepted from any request, because anyone can send any `uid` anyway: a forged one already writes a `log_visit` row under that id, so refusing to write this one alongside it protects nothing.
+The paying flag is not accepted that way: it lands on a row every member of that account is read through, on every site, so one forged request would change what other people see and what every site's archived metric says, for subjects who never sent a request. `processRequestParams()` therefore rejects it unless the request carries a valid `token_auth`, which is how core gates `cty`, `cip` and `cdt`.
 It rejects in that phase rather than at the write so the request is refused before anything is stored.

+**The ungated two are not risk-free, and the gate is not what would fix them.** The argument above is an argument about one site, and these rows have none — see *Rows with no `idsite` are global* above.
+A request tracked against any site of the install rewrites the plan and account name that every other site displays for that user id, which `log_visit.user_id`, being per-site, cannot do.
+On a shared install that is a write across a tenant boundary rather than a visitor describing themselves.
+A token does not close it, because the tenant sending the request legitimately holds one; an `idsite` column does.
+This example accepts the residual risk and states it.
+A plugin whose attributes are worth more than a plan label should not.

 `is_paying` is a segmentation attribute describing an account and never an authorisation signal; no access decision anywhere may read it.
 And the user id written here is the one Matomo persisted, not the